Mohamed Hendouf: Early career

 Hendouf started Kickboxing at 20 years old and became pro only 2 years later in August 2013 winning his debut fight with an impressive high kick knockout against Soufiane Mouelhi.

-Hendouf faced Olivier Lagarigue at the January 21, 2017 La Nuit Des Gladiateurs event, in his first fight of the year.
+Hendouf faced Olivier Lagarigue at the 21 January 2017 La Nuit Des Gladiateurs event, in his first fight of the year.
 He won the fight by decision.
-Hendouf next faced the two-weight WAKO world champion Chingiz Allazov at Victory – ACB KB9: Showdown in Paris on March 25, 2017.
+Hendouf next faced the two-weight WAKO world champion Chingiz Allazov at Victory – ACB KB9: Showdown in Paris on 25 March 2017.
 He lost the fight by unanimous decision.
-Hendouf faced Bilal Loukili at La Nuit Des Titans 4 on May 13, 2017, in his third fight of the year.
+Hendouf faced Bilal Loukili at La Nuit Des Titans 4 on 13 May 2017, in his third fight of the year.
 He won the fight by decision.
-Hendouf faced Abdellah Ezbiri at Tiger Night on September 4, 2017.
+Hendouf faced Abdellah Ezbiri at Tiger Night on 4 September 2017.
 He lost the fight by decision.

-Hendouf made his Glory of Heroes debut against Han Wenbao at Glory of Heroes: Chengdu on January 6, 2018.
+Hendouf made his Glory of Heroes debut against Han Wenbao at Glory of Heroes: Chengdu on 6 January 2018.
 He won the fight by decision.
-Hendouf was then booked to face Tie Yinghua for the vacant Glory of Heroes]-67 kg title at Glory of Heroes: Guangzhou on January 13, 2018.
+Hendouf was then booked to face Tie Yinghua for the vacant Glory of Heroes]-67 kg title at Glory of Heroes: Guangzhou on 13 January 2018.
 He lost the fight by decision, after an extra round was fought.

-After failing to capture the Glory of Heroes title, Hendouf returned to the French kickboxing circuit, where he first faced Sayfullah Khambakhadov at the March 17, 2018, La Nuit Des Titans event.
+After failing to capture the Glory of Heroes title, Hendouf returned to the French kickboxing circuit, where he first faced Sayfullah Khambakhadov at the 17 March 2018, La Nuit Des Titans event.
 He won the fight by decision.
-Hendouf was next booked to face Charles Francois at The Main Event 6 on March 30, 2018.
+Hendouf was next booked to face Charles Francois at The Main Event 6 on 30 March 2018.
 He won the fight by a first-round knockout.
-Hendouf extended his winning streak to four fights with decision victories against Yvan Naccari at Le Choc Des Gladiateurs on July 22, 2018 and Andrei Ostrovanu at World Fighting League on September 22, 2018.
+Hendouf extended his winning streak to four fights with decision victories against Yvan Naccari at Le Choc Des Gladiateurs on 22 July 2018 and Andrei Ostrovanu at World Fighting League on 22 September 2018.

-Hendouf was booked to fight a rematch with Chingiz Allazov for the NDC lightweight title at November 24, 2018 Nuit Des Champions event.
+Hendouf was booked to fight a rematch with Chingiz Allazov for the NDC lightweight title at 24 November 2018 Nuit Des Champions event.
 He lost the fight by unanimous decision.

 Hendouf took part in the 2018 TKR lightweight tournament.
-He faced Wilson Varela in the semifinal bout of the one-day tournament, which took place on December 22, 2018.
+He faced Wilson Varela in the semifinal bout of the one-day tournament, which took place on 22 December 2018.
 Hendouf won the fight by split decision and advanced to the tournament finals, where he faced Mathieu Tavares.
 Hendouf beat Tavares by a second-round technical knockout.

-Hendouf participated in the 2019 World Fighting League lightweight tournament, which took place on February 18, 2019.
+Hendouf participated in the 2019 World Fighting League lightweight tournament, which took place on 18 February 2019.
 He won both his quarterfinal bout against Mohamed Soumah and semifinal bout against Younes Smaili by a first-round stoppage.
 These two victories earned Hendouf a place in the tournament finals, where he faced Wail Karroumi.
 He won the fight by decision, after an extra rounds was fought.

-Hendouf was booked to face Tayfun Özcan for the inagurual Arena Fight 72 kg kickboxing title at the August 6, 2019 Arena Fight event.
+Hendouf was booked to face Tayfun Özcan for the inaugural Arena Fight 72 kg kickboxing title at the 6 August 2019 Arena Fight event.
 He lost the fight by unanimous decision.

-Hendouf faced Claudio Ivaldi at Le Choc Des Gladiateurs on July 20, 2019.
+Hendouf faced Claudio Ivaldi at Le Choc Des Gladiateurs on 20 July 2019.
 He won the fight by decision.